CustomizationCallbacks & Events

 });

-• "API key is required" — you forgot to pass apiKey.
+• "API key is required" — no apiKey passed.

 Don't rely on message strings for logic